Lucy Horobin

-Lucy Clare Horobin (born 17 October 1979) is a British radio presenter well-known for presenting Heart London Drivetime with Jason King.
+Lucy Clare Horobin (born 17 October 1979) is a British radio presenter.
+Horobin is best known for presenting on Heart London, Magic (UK radio station) and BBC Radio Berkshire.

 Career

-She attended Nottingham Trent University where she achieved a BA (Hons) in Broadcast Journalism.
+Horobin attended Nottingham Trent University where she achieved a BA (Hons) in Broadcast Journalism.

 Horobin began radio presenting at Trent FM alongside Jason King, and then with Rich Clarke on the evening show which was branded Rich and Luce.
 Horobin and Clarke then moved to Bauer Radio owned Key 103 to present In:Demand, which later became networked on Hits Radio stations in the North of England, and digital station The Hits Radio.
 In November 2011 she left In:Demand.

-On 23 January 2012 she and Jason King debuted as presenters of Heart Breakfast on Heart Solent.
+On 23 January 2012, Horobin and Jason King debuted as presenters of Heart Breakfast on Heart Solent.
 From 4 August 2012 the duo had also presented Saturday breakfast on Heart.
-From 13 until 29 August 2012 she and King presented Heart Breakfast on Heart London, in the absence of Harriet Scott and Jamie Theakston, meaning they were absent from their usual show on Heart Solent.
-In January 2013, Lucy along with Jason King moved to Heart London to present weekday drivetime.
+From 13 until 29 August 2012 Horobin and King presented Heart Breakfast on Heart London, in the absence of Harriet Scott and Jamie Theakston, meaning they were absent from their usual show on Heart Solent.
+In January 2013, Horobin along with Jason King moved to Heart London to present weekday drivetime.
 For a time they also presented the networked Saturday breakfast.

 Horobin was brought in as a temporary co-host for Theakston between the departure of Emma Bunton and the arrival of Amanda Holden.

-As of 21 June 2019 she presents weekday drivetime and Saturday mid-mornings on Heart Dance.
+In June 2019, Horobin presented weekday drivetime and Saturday mid-mornings on Heart Dance.